sselcan/sselcan.github.io/_pages/about.md

 ---
 # Welcome

+I’m a Ph.D. student at the University of Tübingen working with Dr. Mete Akgün on privacy-preserving machine learning and secure computation.
+My current work involves secure multiparty computation, homomorphic encryption, a bit of differential privacy and more recetly adversarial attacks.
+I’m broadly interested in privacy-enhancing technologies and different approaches to secure machine learning.

-I am a Ph.D. student in the MDPPML and Pfeifer Groups at the University of Tübingen, where my research focuses on developing innovative methods for privacy-preserving machine learning (PPML) to enhance the security and privacy of ML systems.
-Before my Ph.D., I earned my Master's in Computer Science from Sabancı University, where I also completed a double major in Computer Science and Electronics Engineering.
+Before beginning my Ph.D., I completed my Master’s in Computer Science at Sabancı University under the supervision of Prof. Erkay Savaş, where I worked on PPML using homomorphic encryption.
+I also completed a double major in Computer Science and Electronics Engineering in Sabancı University.

 ## Research Interests
 - Privacy Preserving Machine Learning